Kristina01111000/Drws_site/README.md

 	- inmotion says rekeying it should work
 	- rekeyed it, re private keyed it, re csred it
 	- silk still not working -> go daddy certificate causing problems?
+	- ssl issue still onging -> inmotion blaming on ssl, ssl blaming on inmotion
+	- certificate using old ip address, needs to be deleted from that server and it will use inmotion
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want